 Where does the money raised go?

 The money raised goes directly to defray legal costs associated with the case.
 The Case Page should give you specific information about the case and what the funds are needed for.
 CrowdJustice does not investigate how funds are used.

-A Case Owner must be represented by an attorney, and the money raised on CrowdJustice will be paid directly to the attorney’s clien trust account.
-Money in a clien trust account is held “on trust” by the attorney for the Case Owner.
+A Case Owner must be represented by an attorney, and the money raised on CrowdJustice will be paid directly to the attorney’s client trust account.
+Money in a client trust account is held “on trust” by the attorney for the Case Owner.
 This provides an added layer of comfort that the money backers raise for a Case Owner will be accounted for and used as promised.